Computer model

 They describe

-complex relationships
+complex relationships with few

 words and fewer pictures.
-T
+They keep

-and Details clearly in mind,
+Big Pictures and Details clearly in mind,

 and help us communicate more